+In the end, okra never stood a chance.
 In a vote Wednesday, the Legislature determined the watermelon is a vegetable, not a fruit.
 And with a stroke of his pen, Gov. Brad Henry can make it the law of the land — in Oklahoma at least.

 The measure puts the highly admired watermelon in company with other state emblems such as the American buffalo, the Oklahoma rose, the scissor-tailed flycatcher, and yes, even the state fruit — the beloved strawberry.
 With the governor's signature, the citrullus lanatus, or watermelon, will be the state vegetable.
 "Is watermelon a vegetable?” said Grady County watermelon farmer Jack Porter with a chuckle.
 "Well, I've always considered it a bit fruity.
 But it works for me.”
 Porter and his father, Jack L., are among a shrinking contingent of farmers who still grow watermelons in the sandy soil that encircles Rush Springs.
 In Rush Springs — home to a citrullus lanatus festival since 1948 — the issue is no laughing matter.
 "No one's laughing at it down here,” said Kathy Petty, a deputy court clerk in Rush Springs.
 "We think it's pretty cool, actually.”
 The Senate passed the watermelon bill by a 44-2 vote.
 "Whether the watermelon is a vegetable or fruit, I'm not sure,” said Brent Pittman, who has farmed watermelons since 1976 in Rush Springs.

 NewsOK.com has disabled the comments for this article.

 MORE FROM NEWSOK

 DID YOU KNOW